reduxjs/redux/docs/usage/migrations/migrating-rtk-2.md

 })
 ```

-We're not sure how many people/libraries would actually make use of this though, so any feedback over on the [Github issue](https://github.com/reduxjs/redux-toolkit/issues/3837) is welcome!
+We're not sure how many people/libraries would actually make use of this though, so any feedback over on the [GitHub issue](https://github.com/reduxjs/redux-toolkit/issues/3837) is welcome!

 ### `createSlice.selector` selector factories